dalesgit/logseq/pages/Module 2 Jan 23.md

 		  logseq.order-list-type:: number
 			- ((67928823-f243-4994-a7ac-a1894884406e))
 			  logseq.order-list-type:: number
+			- Christ: Ignatius emphasizes that everybody is different and the timing shifts. logseq.order-list-type:: number
+			- Recognize that everyone is different and the timing can shift. logseq.order-list-type:: number
 			- logseq.order-list-type:: number
 	- What's your decision, book. following the pattern of last week's discussion.
 Case studies that make it easy to understand.
 	- book" Discernment: Ways of Knowing by Elizabeth Liebert: https://a.co/d/d6SRQiK   $8:39 kindle edition.
 Cherrie used the book in her teaching ordination students.